kshlsa/fortress/docs/validators/faq.md

 - **Initial commission rate**: The commission rate on block provisions, block rewards and fees charged to delegators.
 - **Maximum commission**: The maximum commission rate which this validator will be allowed to charge.
 - **Commission change rate**: The maximum daily increase of the validator commission.
-- **Minimum self-bond amount**: Minimum amount of TORQUE the validator needs to have bonded at all times.
+- **Minimum self-bond amount**: Minimum amount of FORTRESS the validator needs to have bonded at all times.
 If the validator's self-bonded stake falls below this limit, its entire staking pool will be unbonded.
-- **Initial self-bond amount**: Initial amount of TORQUE the validator wants to self-bond.
+- **Initial self-bond amount**: Initial amount of FORTRESS the validator wants to self-bond.

 ```bash
 torqued tx staking create-validator